15 Ways To Homestead Anywhere

 Tip #15.
 Learn from a simple people

-I am amazed time and again from the Amish and how they are able to live a simple life in such a modern world.
+I’m constantly amazed by the Amish and how they manage to live such a simple, intentional life in the midst of our fast-paced, modern world.

-Even if you adopt just a few of their tips you will not regret it.
-Their sense of living off the land, making use of what they have and extreme sense of community are all qualities I try to emulate daily in our own home.
+Even adopting just a few of their practices can make a big difference in your own life.
+Their ability to live off the land, creatively make use of what they have, and foster an incredible sense of community are qualities I strive to emulate every day in our home.

 Whether you live on 100 acres or in a high rise apartment, homesteading is simple to do at any stage.
 Follow one or all of these tips to not only achieve your goal of homesteading but also to gain lasting benefits for you and your family.